HMS Flamingo (L18)

-She was sold to Federal Republic of Germany in 1959, where she was renamed Graf Spee and used as a cadet training ship.
+She was sold to the Federal Republic of Germany in 1959, where she was renamed Graf Spee and used as a cadet training ship.

 Construction

 Flamingo was built by Yarrow Shipbuilders, Scotstoun, Scotland, was laid down on 26 May 1938, launched on 18 April 1939, and completed 3 November 1939.

 She was adopted by the civil town of Runcorn in Cheshire as part of Warship Week in 1942.

 Royal Navy service

 In 1940 Flamingo undertook convoy protection duties in the North Sea.
 In April of that year she undertook duties in support of military operations in Norway.
 The following month she transferred for duties in the Mediterranean and subsequently undertook convoy escort duties in the Red Sea.
 In April 1941 she transferred to the Mediterranean Fleet and was damaged in December 1941 by air attack, whilst in support of military operations in Tobruk.

 During 1942 and 1943 she underwent repair and was re-commissioned at Bombay in January 1944 for trials.
 She then undertook convoy defence duties in the Indian Ocean and remained as part of the British Pacific Fleet.
 In 1945 she supported military operations in the landing at Myebon, as part of the Burma Campaign.
 In May 1945 she returned to the UK for refit.

 Following the war she was placed in reserve, before refit for service in the Persian Gulf, which was completed in 1949.
 This involved the removal of the Anti-Submarine equipment on the Quarterdeck, which was replaced with a new deckhouse.
 She also received the new pennant number 'F18'.
 She served there until 1955 when she returned to Devonport and was put on the disposal list.